GVC Students Giving Rwandan Students The Chance At Education - PembinaValleyOnline.com

 Thanks to the donations raised by the students and the other fundraising by Giesbrecht, 54 students in Rwanda can go to school.

-Being able to give others an opportunity has been a great feeling for the students, with Sideq saying they would love to be a part of more fundraisers in the future.
+Being able to give others an opportunity has been a great feeling for the students, with Sidhu saying they would love to be a part of more fundraisers in the future.

 Giesbrecht adds Erica wanted to let people know these donations go a long way, and for the students in Rwanda, the impact is real, as they can now have an education.